KeithHanson/Radiant.vim/README.markdown

 This is a Vim plugin used to edit RadiantCMS content directly in vim, instead of constantly hopping back and forth between your browser tabs.

-For those of us that do lots of RadiantCMS blogs, you quickly tire of not being able to edit the content in your favorite editor.
+For those of us that do lots of RadiantCMS installs, you quickly tire of not being able to edit the content in your favorite editor.

 How do I set it up?
 ===================